OSHChip/Example_Hex_Files/Getting_Started_Files/Getting_Started_With_mbed/README.md

    step 5 above)
 9. Save this to the USB drive for the OSHChip_CMSIS_DAP.
 This should load the program into the Flash memory in OSHChip, and then the program should run and blink the 3 on-board LEDs.

+Basically, what is going on here is that you tell the mbed system that you are using the nRF51-DK board (from Nordic Semiconductor) that uses the same processor chip as OSHChip.
+Then as you can see in the example project, there is a replacement header file that is OSHChip specific, and a trivial initialization function that assigns the UART to pins 1 and 2 of OSHChip.

 The resulting HEX file is surprisingly large (if you save it to a normal disk drive, you will see that it is 320 KB.
 This is because with mbed, the hex file always includes the *SoftDevice* for Blue Tooth